gustavoguichard/atmp/README.md

+# Deprecated
+This library was deprecated as it became a base for what came to be a much better project: [composable-functions](https://github.com/seasonedcc/composable-functions) .
+Check it out!

 # atmp

 A lightweight TS library for error handling and function composition with a focus on simplicity and type safety.
 Inspired by [domain-functions](https://github.com/seasonedcc/domain-functions) and Go's [error handling pattern](https://go.dev/blog/error-handling-and-go).